mstrout/adventOfCode2022/README.md

 day11, monkeys
 * part 1, 1 hour for parsing, 30 minutes for rest
-* part 2, think I need big num for this?
+* part 2, think I need big num for this?  that didn't work, multiplying all test numbers together and mod by that number works because then all mods would end up with same result
+* ran into the syntax error at the bottom of the file if I forgot a closing curly somewhere
+* `var op : operation;`, when you put `enum` before operation, the resulting error isn't helpful

+day12, path finding
+* part 1, spent about an hour on it in the morning, but haven't solved yet

+day13, comparing nested lists
+* part 1, 1 hour at night and then 20 minutes in the morning, works on test but not full